Ali'yah: Release and promotion

 Ali'yah was released on September 15, 2009.
 The album spent five weeks at number 4 on CMJ's hip hop charts.

 Six months after the album's release, Black fully renounced his belief in Jesus and Christianity.
-No longer supporting the album's message but unable to quit his contract, he agreed to promote it, but refused to accept money outside of touring expenses or perform on Shabbat.
+No longer supporting the album's message but unable to quit his contract, he agreed to promote it, but refused perform on Shabbat or to accept money outside of touring expenses.
 He subsequently retired to focus on converting to Orthodox Judaism, during which time he cut off all connections to his previous career, including abandoning his position at Sportn' Life and even getting rid of his own music collection.

 Reception

 The album received mixed to positive reviews, with many critics praising his newfound lyrical maturity and the production work.
 Andrew Martin of PopMatters wrote, "Aside from the aforementioned stunning production, a strong cohesion exists in terms of subject matter and concept.
 D. Black sticks to the meaning of Ali’Yah closely.
 He and his production team will bring you right to the musical cloud nine now and then.
 It’s just a shame D. Black struggles to keep you there for a permanent residence."
 A staff review by HipHopDX stated that "D. Black may not be the best lyricist among his peers, but with a project like Ali’Yah, it’s evident that he’s not only shown progress with his lyrical content, but also as an individual."